What do you need to join BSV Belsen?

 The financial year is the calendar year from January 1st to December 31st.

-1. Any person may become a member of the association if he or she applies for membership in writing to the executive board of the association.
+1. Any person may become a member of the association if they submit a written application for membership to the association's executive board.

-2. In the case of minors or persons with limited legal capacity, the written consent of the legal representative is required.
+2. For minors or persons with limited legal capacity, the written consent of their legal representative is required.

-3. The extended board decides on final admission.
-Decisions are made by a simple majority of the members present.
+3. The extended board makes the final decision regarding admission.
+A simple majority of the members present decides on the matter.

-4. The admission fee is set by the general meeting.
+4. The admission fee is set by the general meeting of members.

 1. Active members / 2.
 Passive members / 3.
 Honorary members / 4.
 Youth members